cncf-tags/green-reviews-tooling/docs/measurement/sci.md

 An ideal PUE is 1.0.
 Anything that isn't considered a computing device in a data center (e.g. lighting, cooling, etc.) falls into the category of facility energy consumption.

+Equinix published this information for their data centers as part of their [last sustainability report](https://sustainability.equinix.com/wp-content/uploads/2023/05/Equinix-Inc.-2022-Sustainability-Report-Highlights-1.pdf).

 ## Embodied (M)

 Embodied carbon (also known as embedded carbon) is the amount of carbon emitted during the creation and disposal of a hardware device.